reywasrepooc/ar-remodeling-practice/README.md

 ### Migrations

-Before working on the rest of the deliverables, you will need to create a migration for the `freebies` table.
+Before working on the rest of the deliverables, you will need to create a migration for the `projects` table.

-- A `Freebie` belongs to a `Dev`, and a `Freebie` also belongs to a `Company`.
+- A `Project` belongs to a `Owner`, and a `Project` also belongs to a `House`.
-  In your migration, create any columns your `freebies` table will need to establish these relationships using the right foreign keys.
+  In your migration, create any columns your `projects` table will need to **establish these relationships using the right foreign keys.**
-- The `freebies` table should also have:
+- The `projects` table should also have:
-  - An `item_name` column that stores a string.
-  - A `value` column that stores an integer.
+  - A `price` column that stores an integer.

-After creating the `freebies` table using a migration, use the `seeds.rb` file to create instances of your `Freebie` class so you can test your code.
+After creating the `projects` table using a migration, use the `seeds.rb` file to create instances of your `Project` class so you can test your code.

-**Once you've set up your `freebies` table**, work on building out the following deliverables.
+**Once you've set up your `projects` table**, work on building out the following deliverables.

 ### Object Association Methods